UsernameDAOEth/djzs-AI/replit.md

 ```

 **Features**:
-- Responds to text messages with helpful info
+- Responds to entries with helpful info
 - Validates and formats user inputs
 - Extensible for custom automation
 - Runs separately from main app